AndaxH/andax-tech/pages/resource-library/index.md

 Included are a few pages about personal projects I've worked on in the past.

-## Transparency

-I've also written up a page for the site called [Transparency](/transparency) inspired by https://kentcdodds.com/transparency to provide some context around where my money comes from and where your money would go if you choose to support me.

 Check out the pages and links below that make up the resource library itself 👀